-Taking all of that into account, I’ve created two main methods.
+Consider all every sentence structure lesson plan, I’ve created two main methods.
 (I’ve had failed methods too.)
-Here is a glimpse into my grammar lesson plans for teaching types of sentences.
+Here is a glimpse into my grammar lesson plans for teaching sentence structure.

 After teaching parts of speech, parts of a sentence, and verbals, students can understand phrases and clauses.
-Then we review relative pronouns and subordinating conjunctions.
-That leads into types of sentences.
+Then, we review relative pronouns and subordinating conjunctions.
+Doing this naturally leads into sentence structure activities.